 To convert parts per thousand to karats, divide by 1000 and multiply by 24.
 For instance, converting the 583 mark mentioned earlier, we can see that it is actually equal to 14 karats.

-Karat Testing for Gold Jewelry
+Common Karat Marks on Gold Jewelry

 If there are no marks on your gold jewelry, you can have it tested for purity.